mintheinkhinemtk/Splunk_BOTS_Labs/Splunk_BOTSV1/README.md

 **Approach**

 As the source ip that did the brute force attack was known as '23.22.63.114' from the 'Q108', it was needed to confirm the brute force attack being successful and which IP logging in with the succeeded password.
-As per question, the admin access was focused to find its password.
+As per the question, the admin access was focused to find its password.

 ```